Wayfarer-Labs/owl-control/GAMES.md

 > - Singleplayer game recordings give best results.
 > - We buy games from `Top-priority` for veteran contributors.
 > - We don't capture your microphone or anything outside the active game.
+> - MSI Afterburner or similar stats programs should be disabled and substituted with [Steam Overlay stats](https://help.steampowered.com/en/faqs/view/3462-CD4C-36BD5767)

 > [!WARNING]
 >